Corruption in the United States: Contemporary corruption

+In Transparency International's Corruption Perceptions Index, the United States' perceived resistance to corruption declined from its highest score of 76 in 2015 to 65 in 2024 (with 0 being "highly corrupt" and 100 "very clean").
+The 2024 score, announced in early 2025, was the lowest the US has ever been assigned.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42, and the worst score was 10.
+For comparison with worldwide scores, the best score on the 2024 Corruption Perceptions Index was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

-The United States' perceived resistance to corruption has declined in recent years, dropping its rank as 18th in 2016 to 27th out of 180 on the Transparency International Corruption Perceptions Index of 2021.
-In 2019, Transparency International stated that the United States is "experiencing threats to its system of checks and balances", along with an "erosion of ethical norms at the highest levels of power", citing populism, nativism, and political polarization as factors that may increase corruption.
-Some state governments are also currently known to have corruption issues compared to other states with Louisiana, Illinois and Tennessee were labeled "The worst of the worst" in 2018.
+In 2019, Transparency International had stated that the United States is "experiencing threats to its system of checks and balances", along with an "erosion of ethical norms at the highest levels of power", citing populism, nativism, and political polarization as factors that may increase corruption.In 2024, Transparency International spoke approvingly of how the federal and state courts have withstood attacks on their independence, although it found the weak ethics rules for the Supreme Court worrisome.

+During the beginning of the 21st century, the US was generally ranked as having a low-levels of corruption indexes and generally high in terms of political stability.
 The FBI is responsible for investigating corruption in the United States with several initiatives to investigate both domestic and foreign corruption, and it recognizes public corruption as its "top criminal investigative priority".

 In 2019, Stephen Walt argued that the United States was becoming increasingly corrupt, pointing to the Trump administration, the causes of the Great Recession, the failure of the Boeing 737 MAX, and the 2019 college admissions bribery scandal as examples.
-Walt argues that these examples show that corruption is a growing problem in the United States and in the longer term threaten the country's soft power.
+Walt argues that these examples show that corruption is a growing problem in the United States and in the longer term threatens the country's soft power.
 The United States has been cited as a tax haven.
-The Foreign Account Tax Compliance Act make it so that foreign governments had to reveal American accounts abroad, though they made it so the US was also under no compunction, legal or otherwise, to share information on non-Americans opening up accounts in the US.
-In 2020 U.S. ranked second in the Financial Secrecy Index behind only the Cayman Islands.
+The Foreign Account Tax Compliance Act requires foreign governments to reveal American accounts abroad, but the US has no responsibility, legal or otherwise, to share information on non-Americans opening up accounts in the US.
 In 2016 one estimate placed the total offshore wealth in the US at $800 billion.